vscode-icons/vscode-icons/README.md

 **I've tried everything but nothing seems to be working.**

+Reinstall your VSCode and start afresh.
+It should work 99% of the times.
+If not, and you're a linux user check [issue #146](https://github.com/robertohuertasm/vscode-icons/issues/146).

-Please, raise an issue into [the Github repository](https://github.com/robertohuertasm/vscode-icons/issues) but take a look at the [closed issues first](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) as you may find [there](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) the answer to your problems. ;D
+If still now working, then raise an issue into [the Github repository](https://github.com/robertohuertasm/vscode-icons/issues) but first, take a look at the [closed issues](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) as you may find [there](https://github.com/robertohuertasm/vscode-icons/issues?q=is%3Aissue+is%3Aclosed) the answer to your problems. ;D

 ## Change log
 If you want to take a look at our [change log](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md) just click [here](https://github.com/robertohuertasm/vscode-icons/blob/master/CHANGELOG.md).